dimaio77/corrade/README.md

 Please note that these instructions only apply to running Corrade using the [carissima/corrade](https://hub.docker.com/r/carissima/corrade) Docker container.
 If you want to run Corrade directly on your host machine, then these instructions are not for you.

-If you run into any snags, because I've not explained something properly, please feel free to send a pull request or just let me know.
+If you run into any snags, because I've not explained something properly, please feel free to send a pull request or open an issue.

 ## Before you can run the container

-There are a few prerequisites that you will need to do on the machine that will run the container (hereafter called "the host machine").
+There are a few prerequisites that you will need to install on the machine that will run the container (hereafter called "the host machine").
 I run a virtual machine as my host, but you can also run it directly on your computer.

 ### 1. Install Docker CE